Members' Congressional Handbook

 Contact the CAO Office of Administrative Counsel at x56969 to determine if a repair qualifies as a minor office repair or cosmetic change.

-Finally, the costs of security upgrades considered capital improvements (e.g., constructing a new doorway, installing bulletproof glass, etc.), must be borne by the landlord and can later be incorporated into the monthly rent of the district office lease.
+The costs of security enhancements considered capital improvements (e.g., constructing a new doorway, installing bulletproof glass) are not reimbursable and must be borne by the landlord.
+However, these costs can later be incorporated into the monthly rent of the district office lease.
 For questions on capital improvements or modifying district office leases, please contact the CAO Office of the Administrative Counsel at x56969.

 A Member may share office space with Members of the United States Senate from the Member’s state or with state and local officials, but all expenses (including rent, utilities, etc.) and space must be kept and billed separately.